shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 ## The Idea

 Normally, the class would have us create interactive media for a physical space on campus.
-However, after the COVID-19 outbreak moved our classes online, we found ourselves with a new, unique challenge: creating an interactive live performance from the confines of our homes, to be shared with the class over video call.
+However, after the COVID-19 outbreak moved our classes online, we found ourselves with a new, unique challenge: creating an interactive live performance from the confines of our homes, to be shared with our instructor and classmates over video call.

 Rather than create a traditional performance and "virtualize" it, we decided to embrace the format and build our project around a video call.
-Drawing inspiration from the game [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/), we created a 15-minute, 2-4 player immersive escape room that takes place in a Zoom call and web browser.
+Drawing inspiration from the game [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/), we created a 15-minute, 2-3 player escape room that takes place in a Zoom call and your browser.

 ## Walkthrough

 ### Email Invitation

-The experience starts in your inbox: each member of your team has just completed ASAN space cadet training and receives an invite to a virtual commencement webcast, held over Zoom.
+The experience starts in your inbox: you and your teammates have just completed ASAN space cadet training.
+You all receive invites to a virtual commencement webcast, held over Zoom.

 <div class="image-set image-set-two" markdown="1">